 In recent years, federal and state legislators have taken additional steps to help prevent online scams.
 In 2003, Congress passed the Controlling the Assault of Non-Solicited Pornography and Marketing (CAN-SPAM) Act in order to combat “spam” email.
 In 2005, the Anti-Phishing Act was introduced in Congress, proposing a five-year prison sentence for those convicted of phishing.
 While the Act was never passed into federal law, California, Texas, and a number of other states have adopted the anti-phishing law.

-Free Consultation with a Criminal Law Attorney
+Free Case Review by a Criminal Law Attorney

 Online scams seem to be the wave of the future.
 Hackers, identity theft masters, phishing attempts, and internet scammers have barraged our computers with endless ways to mistakenly become crime victims.
 If you've been the victim of any of these scams, you need to understand your rights and remedies for restitution and protection.
 Your best move is to get a free case evaluation from an expert criminal law attorney as soon as possible.